A Creamy, Quick, Easy Clam Chowder Recipe

 How to Make Clam Chowder

-So the easiest clam chowder is one made with canned clams.
+The easiest clam chowder is one made with canned clams.
 Yes, we admit it!
 And yes, you can make this recipe with canned clams.
 However, if you’re willing to do just a little bit more work—and we do mean just a little—and use fresh clams, the chowder will be better.
 Why?
 Because you cook the clams in water and thus make a clam stock of sorts with which to flavor your clam chowder base!
 And boy oh boy, does it pay off!
 So let’s assume you’re going to use fresh clams.
-Here’s how to make the absolute best clam chowder you’ve ever tasted:
+Here’s instructions for how to make the absolute best clam chowder you’ve ever tasted:

 Cook the clams!
-Any clams that don’t open happily on their own in the heat of the pot should be thrown out—they’re no good.
+Any clams that don’t open on their own in the heat of the pot should be thrown out—they’re no good.

 Save the clam cooking water.
 Pop the clam meat out of the shells and throw out the shells, or clean them and let your kids play with them.
 Or line your garden with them!
 If you want to feed your soil with the shells, crush them up and add them to your flower beds—shells can be a good source of beneficial minerals for the garden.